akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "We shall simply buy a bird for the King, father.
 Surely there must be at least one," Beatrice said, her voice almost sounding confident.
 "One of the farm geese—"

 Harold shook his head.
 "Try by all means, Beatrice.
-Remember I told you back in spring of the Great Levy for the King's army, down in Wales.
+Remember I told you back in spring of the Great Levy for the King’s army, down in Wales.
 Every manor from here to the Severn has been stripped to feed the vanguard."

 "They can't take what isn't there," she whispered.

 "They took it anyway.
-What the purveyors didn't seize for the King's table, the Earl's men bought up to provision the baggage trains.
-Roger of Salisbury's clerks have been through the ledgers; they know exactly how many wings are in every yard."
+What the purveyors didn't seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
+Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard."

 Beatrice set Goosie down and walked.

 She checked many farms that afternoon.

-At the first, the farmer's wife was scrubbing an empty coop with vinegar.
+At the first, the farmer’s wife was scrubbing an empty coop with vinegar.
 "Can't help you, alas.
 The murrain took half the flock after the river burst its banks in April," she said, not looking up.
 "The damp-rot got into their lungs.
 The few that survived, we sold to the pedlars a month ago just to buy seed grain.
 We're living on pottage and prayer."

-Beatrice looked at the woman's wrinkled hands, then reached into her own purse.
-"Here's a little help from a neighbour."
+Beatrice looked at the woman’s wrinkled hands, then reached into her own purse.
+"Here’s a little help from a neighbour."

 The woman looked up with red-rimmed eyes.
 "Nay, we'll do all right."

 Beatrice insisted.
-"Then keep it aside for me until it's needed.
+"Then keep it aside for me until it’s needed.
 If not, another neighbour can benefit."

 At these words, the woman accepted the gift.
 "I'll accept it as a mercy between neighbours then.
 May God bless you, dear.
-Try big Edwin's farm, by the oak on the hill; he had some birds last I heard."
+Try big Edwin’s farm, by the oak on the hill; he had some birds last I heard."

 After a long walk, Beatrice arrived at the farm by the oak, where big Edwin (a tenant of the manor) was loading the last of his hay.
 "Looking for a bird?" he barked, seeing her eyes stray to the empty yard.
 "You're about two weeks late.
-The Abbot's Tithe collector came through on Sunday.
-The Abbey's own ponds were fished clean and their yards emptied when the King's household stayed there last week.
+The Abbot’s Tithe collector came through on Sunday.
+The Abbey’s own ponds were fished clean and their yards emptied when the King’s household stayed there last week.
 The Abbot is holding us to our 'in-kind' debts to restock his own kitchen.
 If I had a prime gander left, it would be in a crate for the monks, not for sale, not even to your father.
 I mean no disrespect, miss."

 She crossed the river upstream (nearly falling in) and at long last reached the farm, the one by the reedy wide river bend, where Goosie came from as an egg—the owner herself came out to meet her.
-She looked at Beatrice's face and seemed to understand.
+She looked at Beatrice’s face and seemed to understand.

-"The King is back and you're after a bird for the King's table."
+"The King is back and you're after a bird for the King’s table."

 Beatrice nodded.
 "The purveyors... the Abbot... there is nothing."

 The nurse sighed, wiping her hands on her apron.
 "When you've served a king, you learn to watch which way the wind blows.
 It started last year, child.
 When the border lords began their raids in 1113, they bought up every breeding pair in the shire to salt down for the winter garrisons.
-We thought we'd recover by this summer, but the King's own host has been marching this year, and they're taking the young birds before they can even grow fat.
+We thought we'd recover by this summer, but the King’s own host has been marching this year, and they're taking the young birds before they can even grow fat.
 I've nothing left but scrawny things—all bone and pin-feathers."

 "I can't bear to send Goosie.
 Surely there is another," Beatrice pleaded.

 The nurse looked toward the poultry shed.
 "Only the old gander.
-He's the last of the 1112 stock—"
+He’s the last of the 1112 stock—"

 Beatrice interrupted eagerly.
 "Then I'll buy him.
 I have the silver Mother left—"

 The nurse shook her head.
-"He's already spoken for.
-The Royal Marshal marked him with the King's seal yesterday.
+"He’s already spoken for.
+The Royal Marshal marked him with the King’s seal yesterday.
 If I sell him to you, they'll hang me for theft of Crown property.
-He's not a bird anymore, Beatrice; he's a piece of the King's war."
+He’s not a bird anymore, Beatrice; he’s a piece of the King’s war."

 The nurse looked at her, blunt but not unkind.
 "Count it a blessing that your own bird has lived as long as she has.
-I can tell you that she's the only prime bird in three parishes that hasn't been crated for a knight's pot or soldier's cauldron."
+I can tell you that she’s the only prime bird in three parishes that hasn't been crated for a knight’s pot or soldier’s cauldron."

 Beatrice’s throat tightened.
 This news was too much for her to bear and she burst into large wet tears.
 The normally gruff nurse patted her back.

 The nurse’s hand, calloused from years of plucking and grain-sorting, rested heavy on Beatrice’s shoulder.
 She didn't offer empty comfort; in these parts, tears were as common as the rain.

 "Dry those, girl," the nurse muttered, her voice dropping to a gravelly whisper.
-"Salt water won't fatten a bird, and it won't soften a King's heart."
+"Salt water won't fatten a bird, and it won't soften a King’s heart."

 She looked Beatrice squarely in the eye, her expression hard as flint.
 "Only the King or God Himself can save your goose now.
 Go home, Beatrice.
 There is nothing more for you here."

-Beatrice stumbled away, the nurse's words ringing like a death knell.
+Beatrice stumbled away, the nurse’s words ringing like a death knell.
 She walked without seeing, her feet finding the path by memory alone.
 By the time she reached the quiet copse of alders near the stream, her legs gave out.

 She sat there, head spinning.
 She might have prayed, or she might have simply drifted off from exhaustion and the sheer weight of grief, nodding into a shallow, grey sleep.

 ---

-### A Goose's Trouble
+### A Goose’s Trouble

 Beatrice walked home in the fading light.

 At the edge of the clearing, she stopped.
 Goosie was there—waiting for her, always waiting.
-The goose waddled forward and pressed her head against Beatrice's knee.
+The goose waddled forward and pressed her head against Beatrice’s knee.

 Beatrice knelt and buried her face in warm feathers.
-"There's no other bird," she whispered.
+"There’s no other bird," she whispered.

 The river took the weak.
 The Abbot took the strong.
 The war took the rest.